slowkow/ggrepel/vignettes/ggrepel.md

 - `segment.color` is the line segment color
 - `box.padding` is the padding surrounding the text bounding box
+- `point.padding` is the padding around the labeled point
 - `force` is the force of repulsion between overlapping text labels
 - `max.iter` is the maximum number of iterations to attempt to resolve overlaps